tomvanbraeckel/yamcs.github.com/docs/api/Download_Parameter_Data.md

 ### Response

 The response will be a stream of individual parameters.

-When using Protobuf, every parameter is delimited by its byte size.
+### Alternative Media Types

-### CSV
+#### CSV

-In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data in one of these ways:
+Use HTTP header:

+    Accept: application/protobuf

+Or add the query parameter `format=csv`.

+#### Protobuf

-1. Add the HTTP header: `Accept: text/csv`
+Use HTTP header:

-1. Add a query parameter to the URI: `format=csv`
+    Accept: application/protobuf

+The response if a stream of individual Protobuf messages delimited by a <tt>VarInt</tt>.